Surgical Procedures: Surgery and Staging for Malignant Mesothelioma

 Author: OncoLink Team

 The mesothelium is a layer of tissue that surrounds and protects many organs on the inside of your body.
-Its slippery coat also helps your organs move.
+It has a slippery layer that helps your organs move.
 When there are cancer cells in the mesothelium, this is called malignant mesothelioma.
 This cancer tends to be aggressive.
 Malignant mesothelioma commonly forms in the lining of the:

 • Chest (pleura).